 We will end the day on Saturday with a BBQ dinner after the award ceremony.
-Parents and other spectators can purchase tickets for this event for \$20; please send payment for these tickets with your attendance confirmation form.
+Parents and other spectators can purchase tickets for this event for \$25.

 SITE RULES:

 Great Meadow is an incredible venue that we wish to preserve for future years.
 Please be sure to observe the following site rules.